inbalsilis/api-management-ai-policies/README.md

 ![OpenAI Model](/readme/model-deployment.png)

-#### Set the Manage Identity
+#### Set the Managed Identity
 > **Note**: The API Management instance should have the System/User 'Managed Identity' set to the OpenAI service.

 1. Go to the OpenAI service.
 2. Select the 'Access control (IAM)' blade.
 3. Click on 'Add role assignment'.
-4. Select the role 'Cognitive Services Data Reader' (preview).
+4. Select the role 'Cognitive Services OpenAI User'.
 5. Select the API Management managed identity.
 6. Click on 'Review + assign'.
-7. Repeat the above steps for all the OpenAI services.
+7. Repeat the above steps for **all** the OpenAI services.

 ![OpenAI Role](/readme/open-ai-iam.png)